-Deep freeze grips U.S. Midwest, blamed for at least eight deaths
+Deep freeze grips U.S. Midwest, blamed for at least 12 deaths

-CHICAGO (Reuters) - A blast of icy polar air brought dangerously low temperatures to the U.S. Midwest on Wednesday, causing at least three more deaths while halting the mail and forcing residents who pride themselves on their winter hardiness to huddle indoors.
+CHICAGO (Reuters) - A blast of icy polar air brought dangerously low temperatures to the U.S. Midwest on Wednesday, causing at least three more deaths while halting mail delivery and forcing residents who pride themselves on their winter hardiness to huddle indoors.

-Classes were canceled for Wednesday and Thursday for students across the Midwest, including Chicago, home of the nation’s third-largest school system, and police warned of the risk of accidents on icy highways.
+Classes were canceled for Wednesday and Thursday for students across the Midwest, including Chicago, home of the nation’s third-largest school system, and police warned of the heightened risk of accidents on icy highways.
 Michigan said all state offices would remain closed through Thursday.

-In a rare move, the U.S. Postal Service appeared to set aside its credo that “neither snow nor rain ... nor gloom of night” would stop its work as it halted deliveries from parts of the Dakotas through Ohio.
+In a rare move, the U.S. Postal Service appeared to set aside its credo that “neither snow nor rain ... nor gloom of night” would stop its work as it suspended deliveries from parts of the Dakotas through Ohio.

-At least eight deaths related to extreme cold weather have been reported since Saturday in Michigan, Iowa, Indiana, Illinois, Wisconsin and Minnesota, according to officials and media reports.
+At least a dozen deaths related to extreme cold weather have been reported since Saturday in Michigan, Iowa, Indiana, Illinois, Wisconsin and Minnesota, according to officials and media reports.

 Illinois State Police officers rescued 21 people who were stranded in a charter bus that broke down in sub-zero temperatures along Interstate 55 near Auburn after the vehicle’s diesel fuel turned to gel in its engine, according to the agency.